orasanen/ALICE/README.md

 recordings, as captured by microphones worn by children.
 It is meant as an open-source alternative for LENA <tm> adult word count (AWC) estimator [1].

-ALICE uses SylNet [2] for feature extraction and voice_type_classifier [3] for broad-class speaker diarization.
+ALICE uses SylNet [2] for feature extraction and voice-type-classifier [3] for broad-class speaker diarization.
 The used model for linguistic unit counts has been optimized across three languages:
 Argentinian Spanish, Tseltal, and American and UK variants of English.

 Unit counts from ALICE are not (and are not meant to be) accurate at short time-scales, but optimized for counting across several minutes of audio.
 Also note that ALICE is NOT designed for "typical" high-quality audio recordings, and may not operate on such data properly.